Ascot Gold Cup Preview, Tips, Runners & Trends (Royal Ascot)

 These are the stallions whose offspring have not produced a winner of the Ascot Gold Cup despite multiple attempts:

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Rite Of Passage in 2010, winning for D K Weld at odds of 20/1 under the guidance of Pat Smullen.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 13 winning favourites in the race.
-Before placing your bet on the 2025 Ascot Gold Cup, head over to see which other runners today are being backed by the best racing tipsters.
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Ascot Gold Cup.

 Route to the Ascot Gold Cup